BINF3101-yohe/Lab10_sars_CoV_2_part2/README.md

 # Calculate and display lengths
 calculate_sequence_lengths(fasta_sequences, accession_codes)
 ```
 ## LQ10.4
 What is the name of the longest coronavirus sequence?

 Okay, now we need to do some aligning!
+Notice that computing an alignment between two sequences of length N and M and requires the computation of a dynamic programming table with NxM entries.
+The size of this matrix is sufficiently small for short sequences.
+But even the short genomes, like viral genomes, are generally too long for this approach.
+Instead of computing similarities from the entire genomes, we will only focus on the spike protein sequence.
+In general, we would prefer to align the whole nucleotide sequences, but for this assignment, considering only a spike protein will be sufficient.
+The spike protein is also one of the essential parts of any coronavirus, as it is the one that grants the virus entry to host cells.

 Let's find some similar regions in each viral sequence.
 We spent a lot of time talking about the spike protein.
 Let's find the spike protein sequence first in SARS-CoV-2.
 Then we need to find that same sequence in all of the other genomes we just downloaded.

 ```python
 from Bio import SeqIO